 Attitude of the Group to tax planning

-The Group recognises it has a responsibility to pay an appropriate amount of tax in each jurisdiction in which it operates and aims to do so while fulfilling its responsibility to its shareholders to structure its affairs in an efficient manner.
+The Group recognises it has a responsibility to pay the right amount of tax in each jurisdiction in which it operates and aims to do so while fulfilling its responsibility to its shareholders to structure its affairs in an efficient manner.

 The Group acknowledges that there is a certain level of optionality in structuring business arrangements and seeks to file tax returns that would not be subject to challenge.
 However, this does not preclude seeking to benefit from available and appropriate tax reliefs and incentives.

 Approach towards dealings with HMRC